fsrs

 Args: source_dict: A dictionary representing an existing Scheduler object.

-Returns: A Scheduler object created from the provided dictionary.
+Returns: Self: A Scheduler object created from the provided dictionary.

 Represents a flashcard in the FSRS system.